 Recycling is an everyday way to fight climate change.
 Recycling saves natural resources, energy and money.
-In 2011, Alexandria recycled:
+In 2014, Alexandria recycled:

 Covanta promotes energy efficiency with donation of Electric Car fueled by Alexandria Energy from Waste Facility.

 The City of Alexandria's Department of Transportation & Environmental Services (T&ES) in partnership with Covanta Energy are working on several initiatives to promote the environmental benefits of using Alexandria/Arlington waste as fuel for the generation of electricity.
-As such, Covanta is donating a Nissan Leaf for the next three years; this fully electric car runs solely on a rechargeable battery, has no supplementary gas engine, and gets approximately 106 miles per gallon.
+As such, Covanta is donating a Nissan Leaf for four years; this fully electric car runs solely on a rechargeable battery, has no supplementary gas engine, and gets approximately 106 miles per gallon.
 The City's Recycling Team will use this car to perform route inspections and work with businesses as they promote recycling.
 Due to the City's density, electric cars with zero emissions and limited range are ideal in Alexandria.

-City of Alexandria Achieves 48% Recycling Rate
+City of Alexandria Achieves 49% Recycling Rate